Merck/psm3mkv/README.md

 A second vignette, `vignette("background-mortality")` illustrates how, after fitting models, estimates of restricted mean durations in health states can be calculated after constraining for background mortality from a given life table.
-Projected survival in the modeled dataset is assumed to be no greater than background survival.
+This mortality is assumed to add to the mortality hazard observed in the dataset.

 ## Installation